Ryan620/clusIBD/README.md

 ### Before running clusIBD

 The PLINK binary ped format (i.e., bed, bim, and fam files) is accepted as inputs.
-So  users should convert the input data (e.g. VCF files) into PLINK binary format. plink --vcf example.vcf  --double-id --make-bed --chr 1-22 --geno 0.5  --mind 0.5 --out  example
+So users should convert the input data (e.g. VCF files) into PLINK binary format. for example, you may use the following command line:
+'''
+  plink --vcf example.vcf  --double-id --make-bed --chr 1-22 --geno 0.5  --mind 0.5 --out  example
+'''

 ### Quickstart

 clusIBD -f ./example/example
 * `example`  is the  prefix of PLINK binary ped format.
-Make sure that example.bed, example.bim, and example.fam are in the dictionary.
+Make sure that example.bed, example.bim, and example.fam are all  in the same dictionary.
 * Because the prefix of output file is not specified, 'out' is used by default.
 Once finished, two files, namely 'out.IBD.details' and 'out.IBD.summary', will be generated at the present dictionary.

 ### clusIBD Options: